Kabul attack on Canadian Embassy guards

 On June 20, 2016, at around 0600 AFT, a suicide bombing attack claimed to be conducted by the Taliban or the Islamic State in Khorasan Province (IS-KP) hit a convoy of Canadian embassy security guards en route to the embassy in Kabul.
 The attack took place in the ninth police district in the Benayi area, Kabul, Afghanistan.
 Thirteen Nepalese and two Indian contractors were killed in the attack.

 The attack occurred during the holy month of Ramadan.
 Civilians at a nearby market were among the nine people injured in the blast, some seriously.
 The incident sparked debates on the presence of foreign workers in conflict-countries, with many criticising the Canadian government for negligence.
 There have been debates on this subject before, especially after the Nisour Square massacre, a very different situation.

 Background

 On the same day, the Taliban carried out another bombing attack in Kabul, targeting a politician, resulting in the death of a person the wounding of five others, including the politician.
 On the same date, a bombing in Badakhshan killed at least 10 people and injured 40.

 The bombing was another in a series of attacks on security guards and government workers conducted by the Taliban that occurred in the last couple of months before the attack.
 The attack also occurred during the Kunduz-Takhar highway hostage crisis.

-On the same day around 1000hours another attack occurred.
-A U.S. Soldier from the 4th Infantry Division was shot while his team was ambushed when providing security to local contractors from New Kabul Compound at PEQ, a local motor depot being fortified for the security and safety of its personal.
+On the same day around 1000 hours another attack occurred.
+A U.S. soldier from the 4th Infantry Division was shot while his team was ambushed when providing security to local contractors from New Kabul Compound at PEQ, a local motor depot being fortified for the security and safety of its personal.